-ecotone: A transition zone between two ecosystems.
+ecotone: A transition zone between two ecosystems; referred to as habitat transition zone in the Final EIS/R.

 endangered (federal definition): Any species which is in danger of extinction throughout all or a significant portion of its range.

 endangered (state definition): A native species or subspecies of a bird, mammal, fish, amphibian, reptile, or plant which is in serious danger of becoming extinct throughout all, or a significant portion, of its range due to one or more causes, including loss of habitat, change in habitat, overexploitation, predation, competition, or disease.